-A cult winemaker in the making
+A cult winemaker in the making - that YOU rescued!

 - When the Napa Earthquake struck Randy's barrel storage, he lost an unimaginable amount of wine.
 Angels rallied around this talented young winemaker and gave him the money he needed to make it to the next vintage and he is eternally grateful for your support!